The Secular Franciscan Habit

 History

 Up until 1508, Secular Franciscans wore full habits.
 Then this changed to a large scapular held together by a piece of rope around the waist.
-Over time, the scapular became smaller until the rope was no longer needed to hold it in place and was was replaced by a string, and both were then worn underneath clothing.
+Over time, the scapular became smaller until the rope was no longer needed to hold it in place and was replaced by a string, and both were then worn underneath clothing.

 With the revision of our Rule in 1978, our habit changed from the small scapular and string to -- in the U.S., at least -- the Tau cross.